Are you taking new clients? How can I make an appointment?

 What is your cancellation policy?

-I require a minimum of 24-hours’ notice if you are not going to be able to make it to a session for any reason.
+We require a minimum of 24-hours’ notice if you are not going to be able to make it to a session for any reason.
 Otherwise, you will be charged the full fee of the scheduled session.

 With what types of clients do you work?